Larmor precession reexamined: Testable correction and its ramifications: Introduction

 \section{Introduction}

 If a spin-1/2 particle passes through a region of uniform magnetic field, it is well known that the time evolution of the spin of the particle undergoes what is commonly known as Larmor precession.
 For example, if the particle with an initial spin orientation along the $+\hat x$ axis passes through a magnetic field oriented along the +$\hat z$ axis, the spin precesses in the x-y plane with a frequency determined by the strength of the magnetic field and the magnetic moment of the particle.
-This frequency is known as the Larmor frequency - a topic which is not only commonly discussed in any undergraduate quantum mechanics course, but also has wide applications, particularly in the analysis of experiments involving neutron, electron and atomic interferometry.
-One of the important applications of Larmor precession is its use in calculating the tunneling time through a potential barrier where the time during which the particle passes through the barrier can be predicted via the Larmor precession relation that provides a correspondence between the transit time and the angle of rotation of the spin orientation of the spin-1/2 particles \cite{baz67a,ryb,buttiker82,buttiker83,falck88}.
+This frequency is known as the Larmor frequency - a commonly discussed topic that has wide applications\cite{mezei1,zei,mezei2,alefeld,heb,otake,hino,rek,mar}, particularly in the analysis of experiments involving neutron, electron and atomic interferometry and in calculating the tunneling time \cite{baz67a,ryb,buttiker82,buttiker83,falck88} through a potential barrier.